aut0maticjack/lazyweb/Classic-Mac.md

 ### Operating System 1.0 to 6.0.x

 The operating system from 1.0 to 6.0 was called "System Software" and typically was not installed on a hard drive until maybe 6.0.x.
-The original Mac 128K and 512K didn't even have a hard drive.
+The original Mac 128K and 512K didn't even have a hard drive in their original form (but you could get aftermarket ones).
 Instead, you'd boot the system from the OS floppy and then eject it, inserting another floppy to run an application.

 It might seem weird to eject the operating system disk, but the "ROM" of the Mac was not a simple "BIOS" like we think of in a DOS computer.
 Depending on model, the ROM held a subset of the operating system API like GUI window drawing routines.
 This would be like Microsoft releasing their own computer and putting half of the Windows API in the BIOS.